Copyright © 2001-25 Prem Kamble

 Whenever we encountered situations or conditions that resulted in unpleasant experiences, our brain devised ways to avoid them by retracting, withdrawing, eluding, evading or staying clear of such situations.
 For instance, if you went to a party and had an embarrassing experience, or someone made an unpleasant comment about you, you might judge yourself harshly and add a rule in your rule book: never go to parties again.
 A few repetitions of similar incidents, and this rule became ingrained in your subconscious rule book.
 For the rest of your life, you would subconsciously avoid parties, without your conscious mind being aware of the rule you wrote that has been driving your decisions.

-Unfortunately, our brain tries to seek further validation to support our beliefs and rules, even if they are not necessarily be logical.
-When some of these experiences are repeated, even by chance, our beliefs receive the validation that we subconsciously try to seek: "See, I was right!” we tell ourselves.
+Unfortunately, our brain tries to seek further validation to support our beliefs and rules, even if they may not necessarily be logical.
+When some of these experiences are repeated, even by chance, our beliefs receive the validation that we subconsciously try to seek: "See, I was right!" we tell ourselves.
 We feel happy when our beliefs and rules are reinforced.

 Just as our driving skills become automatic through frequent repetition, our brain's judgments and rules also become deeply ingrained in our subconscious mind through repeated reinforcement.
 Once embedded in the subconscious mind, these beliefs and rules remain active throughout our lives, even if our conscious mind has relegated them and forgotten about them.
+In a later section, we will see why these rules fade from our conscious memory.

 Fig. 2: The path we follow in our Life's journey while avoiding mental potholes